tinode/chat/README.md

 <img src="docs/logo.svg" align="left" width=128 height=128> Instant messaging server.
 Backend in pure [Go](http://golang.org) (license [GPL 3.0](http://www.gnu.org/licenses/gpl-3.0.en.html)), client-side binding in Java, Javascript, and Swift, as well as [gRPC](https://grpc.io/) client support for C++, C#, Go, Java, Node, PHP, Python, Ruby, Objective-C, etc. (license [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)).
 Wire transport is JSON over websocket (long polling is also available) for custom bindings, or [protobuf](https://developers.google.com/protocol-buffers/) with gRPC.
 Persistent storage [RethinkDB](http://rethinkdb.com/) and MySQL.
 A third-party [DynamoDB adapter](https://github.com/riandyrn/chat/tree/master/server/db/dynamodb) also exists.
 Other databases can be supported by writing custom adapters.

 Tinode is *not* XMPP/Jabber.
 It is *not* compatible with XMPP.
 It's meant as a replacement for XMPP.
-On the surface it's a lot like open source WhatsApp or Telegram.
+On the surface, it's a lot like open source WhatsApp or Telegram.

 Version 0.16.
 This is beta-quality software: feature-complete but probably with a few bugs.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](docs/API.md).

 ## Why?

 The promise of [XMPP](http://xmpp.org/) was to deliver federated instant messaging: anyone would be able to spin up an IM server capable of exchanging messages with any other XMPP server in the world.
-Unfortunately XMPP never delivered on this promise.
+Unfortunately, XMPP never delivered on this promise.
 Instant messengers are still a bunch of incompatible walled gardens, similar to what AoL of the late 1990s was to the open Internet.

-The goal of this project is to actually deliver on XMPP's original vision: create a modern open platform for federated instant messaging with emphasis on mobile communication.
-A secondary goal is to create a decentralized IM platform which is much harder to track and block by the governments.
+The goal of this project is to deliver on XMPP's original vision: create a modern open platform for federated instant messaging with an emphasis on mobile communication.
+A secondary goal is to create a decentralized IM platform that is much harder to track and block by the governments.

 ## Getting support